mcpt000/gitcheatsheet/Gitcheatsheet.md

 **git branch -v** To see the last commit on each branch.

-**--merged and --no-merged** They can filter this list to branches that you have or have not yet merged into the branch you’re currently on.
+**--merged and --no-merged** They can filter this list to branches that you have or have not yet merged into the branch youâ€™re currently on.

-**git branch --merged** To see which branches are already merged into the branch you’re on.
+**git branch --merged** To see which branches are already merged into the branch youâ€™re on.

-**git branch --no-merged** To see all the branches that contain work you haven’t yet merged in.
+**git branch --no-merged** To see all the branches that contain work you havenâ€™t yet merged in.

-###Branching Workflows
+### Branching Workflows

 **develop or next** They work from or use to test stability.

-###Remote Branches
+### Remote Branches

 **git ls-remote <remote>** You can get a full list of remote references explicitly for remote branches as well as more information.
 **git remote show <remote>** You can get a full list of remote references explicitly for remote branches as well as more information.